shfischer/WKLIFE-FAQ/README.md

 * ICES.
 2020a.
 Tenth Workshop on the Development of Quantitative Assessment Methodologies based on LIFE-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFE X).
 ICES Scientific reports, 2:98, 72 pp. (https://doi.org/10.17895/ices.pub.5985).
 * ICES.
 2022.
 ICES technical guidance for harvest control rules and stock assessments for stocks in categories 2 and 3.
 In Report of ICES advisory committee, 2022.
 ICES advice 2022, section 16.4.11.
 20 pp. (https://doi.org/10.17895/ices.advice.19801564).
 * ICES.
 2023a.
 Eleventh Workshop on the Development of Quantitative Assessment Methodologies based on LIFE-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFE XI).
 ICES Scientific Reports.
 5:21.
 74 pp. (https://doi.org/10.17895/ices.pub.22140260).
 * ICES.
 2023b.
-Workshop on the Development of Quantitative Assessment Methodologies based on Life-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFEXII).
+Workshop on the Development of Quantitative Assessment Methodologies based on Life-history traits, exploitation characteristics, and other relevant parameters for data-limited stocks (WKLIFE XII).
 ICES Scientific Reports.
 5:103.
 111 pp. (https://doi.org/10.17895/ices.pub.24581343).

 _Question source: Scottish Fishermen's Federation for WKLIFE XII 2023_